The Bachelor’s Degree

 A Legal Studies Degree allows students the flexibility to focus on the knowledge and skills they will need to be successful in their future career plans.

 Students should be aware that required courses are not offered every semester.
-Students are strongly advised to consult with their academic advisor or the department chair before registering.
+Students are strongly advised to consult with their academic advisor or faculty advisor before registering.
 To ensure that all course work is properly integrated, students are encouraged to work out plans for their academic careers in conjunction with their LES advisor.

 The Legal Studies B.A. degree requires each student to take a minimum of three hours of internship for their ECCE Engagement Experience requirement.
 Students may take up to six hours of internship; any hours beyond three will be credited as elective hours.
 Double majors may have different internship requirements and should consult with their LES and other major advisor.